-In the observed data, SCS for quarters with an IMI due to S. chromogenes and S. aureus had significant overlap (Fig. 2).
-This was by Woudstra et. al (2022), who reported quarter-level SCC by SaM on one dairy in Sweden.
-Supré et al. (2011) found that S. chromogenes, S. simulans, and S. xylosus induced an increase quarter SCC comparable with that of Staphylococcus aureus for 3 farms in the Netherlands, while controlling for DIM, parity, milk production, and herd.
+In the observed data, SCS for quarters with an IMI due to S. chromogenes and S. aureus had significant overlap (Figure 2).
+This was also observed by Woudstra et. al (2022), who reported quarter-level SCC by SaM on one dairy in Sweden.
+Supré et al. (2011) found that S. chromogenes, S. simulans, and S. xylosus induced an increase qmSCC comparable with that of S. aureus for 3 farms in the Netherlands, while controlling for DIM, parity, milk production, and herd effect.
 More recent research from the same group found that the SCC from quarters with a persistent IMI due to S. chromogenes was comparable to SCC of quarters infected with a major pathogen such as S. aureus (Valckenier et al., 2021).
-However, in our current study, in a model accounting for effects of DIM and repeated observations, the least square mean estimate of qSCC was lower for quarters infected with S. chromogenes compared to S. aureus infected quarters (i.e., compare model estimates presented in Fig. 3. to crude data in Fig. 2).
+However, in a model accounting for the effect of DIM and repeated observations, the least square mean estimate of qmSCC in the current study was lower for quarters infected with S. chromogenes vs. S. aureus infected.
+This can be seen by comparing the model estimates presented in Figure 3 to the crude data displayed in Figure 2.

-Within a given SaM species, there was considerable variability in the observed quarter SCC (Figure 2).
+Within a given SaM species, there was considerable variability in the observed qmSCC (Figure 2).
 This within-species variation was reported in other studies looking at SCC by SaM species, including Fry et al. (2014) and Supré et al. (2011).
-Quarters with an IMI due to S. chromogenes had an especially wide span of observed quarter SCC in the current study, ranging from 2,000 (the lower limit of detection) to 6,100,000 cells/mL.
-This variability in the effect of S. chromogenes on quarter SCC was also noted in Valckenier et al. (2021), where quarters classified as having a transient IMI due to S. chromogenes had a mean SCC of 69,000 cells/mL, while those classified as having a persistent S. chromogenes IMI had a SCC of 351,000 cells/mL.
+Quarters with an IMI due to S. chromogenes had an especially wide span of observed qmSCC in the current study, ranging from 2,000 (the lower limit of detection) to 6,100,000 cells/mL.
+This variability in the effect of S. chromogenes on qmSCC was also noted in Valckenier et al. (2021), where quarters classified as having a transient IMI due to S. chromogenes had a mean SCC of 69,000 cells/mL, while those classified as having a persistent S. chromogenes IMI had a SCC of 351,000 cells/mL.
 Wuytack et al. (2020) found S. chromogenes to be the most prevalent NASM species causing IMI in quarters identified both as healthy (≤ 50,000 cells/mL) and infected, but with no observable clinical signs (> 50,000 cells/mL), as well as one of the three most common species in quarters exhibiting clinical signs of mastitis.
 Similarly, Condas et al. (2017b) found that in NASM-positive quarters, S. chromogenes was isolated with similar frequency from quarters classified as low-SCC (< 200,000 cells/mL), high SCC (> 200,000 cells/mL), and those with clinical mastitis.
 This observed diversity in the effect of S. chromogenes may suggest that strain type could play a role in the variable pathogenicity of NASM species, as some previous work suggests (Hyvönen et al., 2009; Åvall-Jääskeläinen et al., 2013; Naushad et al., 2019).
-More work exploring the possible effect of strain type while accounting for cow-level effects (i.e., immune response, DIM, parity), especially for S. chromogenes, is warranted to further understand this variability of observed effect on quarter SCC.
+More work exploring the possible effect of strain type while accounting for cow-level effects (i.e., immune response, DIM, parity), especially for S. chromogenes, is warranted to further understand this variability of observed effect on qmSCC.
 As we further understand the ecology and epidemiology of individual NASM species and identify species or strains with host-adapted or contagious behavior, species identification and strain typing for NASM will be important as a part of mastitis control decision making.